 Introduction

-Percutaneous Endoscopic Discectomy (PED) is a minimally invasive surgical procedure designed to treat herniated discs in the spine.
 This advanced technique offers numerous benefits over traditional open surgery, making it an attractive option for patients suffering from debilitating back pain.
 This blog aims to educate patients about the indications, technique, post-procedure recovery, and benefits of PED.

 Indications